 When it comes to crafting a project for a client there are many steps.
 One of those steps is the onboarding process, it sets the tone for how the project will be managed.
-Plus it helps create a successful experience that clients will have while working together.
+Also, it helps create a successful experience that clients will have while working together.

 Today I’m excited to share with you a peek inside of my own client onboarding process!
 It’s an important step for clients here at TMC as most clients have never worked in a creative collaboration before.
 So having a solid onboarding process makes the transition easier for them and allows them to get all their ideas out on the table.